vectorgrp/sil-kit-adapters-tap/tap/README.md

 ## Running the Demo Applications

-Now is a good point to start the ``sil-kit-registry``, the ``SilKitDemoEthernetIcmpEchoDevice`` and the demo helper script ``start_ping_demo`` - which creates the TAP device, connects it to the adapter and afterwards adds it to the network namespace and starts pinging the echos device from there - in separate terminals:
+Now is a good point to start the ``sil-kit-registry``, the ``SilKitDemoEthernetIcmpEchoDevice`` and the demo helper script ``start_adapter_and_ping_demo`` - which creates the TAP device, connects it to the adapter and afterwards adds it to the network namespace and starts pinging the echos device from there - in separate terminals:

     ./path/to/SilKit-x.y.z-$platform/SilKit/bin/sil-kit-registry --listen-uri 'silkit://0.0.0.0:8501'

     ./build/bin/SilKitDemoEthernetIcmpEchoDevice

-    sudo ./tap/demos/start_ping_demo.sh
+    sudo ./tap/demos/start_adapter_and_ping_demo.sh

 The applications will produce output when they send and receive Ethernet frames from the TAP device or the Vector SIL Kit.
 The console output of ``SilKitAdapterTap`` is redirected to ``/build/bin/SilKitAdapterTap.out``.